lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction3.md

 LLE (Locally Linear Embedding) also projects the data into a lower dimensional space while preserving the local neighborhoods' information.

-The way it works is similar to Isomap:
-1. It applies KNN to find the k nearest neighbors for every data point.
+1. Similar to Isomap, it applies KNN to find the k nearest neighbors for every data point.
 2. Then it builds a cost function to minimize the total absolute differences between each data point and their weighted neighbors.
 The sum of neighbors' weights is 1 for each data point, and a weight matrix will be constructed where each data point's weights are determined by minimizing the cost function.
 3. When looking for a lower dimensional space, it will try to build a similar cost functions where the data points are replaced by their lower dimensional representations.
 The weights kept the same as step 2, and LLE will find a lower dimension that can minimize the new cost function.